getodk/xforms-spec/_sections/30-bindings.md

 | `jr:constraintMsg` | Specifies the custom message to be displayed when the `constraint` is violated.
 | `jr:preload`| Preloaders for predefined meta data.
 See [preloaders](#preloaders---metadata).
 | `jr:preloadParams` | Parameters used by `jr:preload`.
 See [preloaders](#preloaders---metadata).
+| `orx:max-pixels`| Specifies a transformation for uploaded images (binary datatype), e.g. `orx:max-pixels="1024"`.
+If the long edge of the image is larger than the provided number value, the image should be resized proportionally so that the long edge matches the provided pixel value.

 ### Data Types